173TECH/sayn/docs/tasks/overview.md

   type: sql
   file_name: task_1.sql
 ```
-Please see the `Task Types` sections on this page for the list of all task types.
+Please see the `Task Types` section on this page for the list of all task types.

 ### `parents`